-We study the mechanism that causes the decline of labor share by investigating unusually detailed plant-level data in the cement industry in Japan.
-Using the exact information on the plant-level technology, we find that most of the labor share decline can be explained by the new technology diffusion: the labor share stays constant or even slightly increases over time within the same technology plants, whereas the aggregate labor share declines because the production shifts to plants with new and more capital intensive technology.
-We also find that the information on the plant-level technology is key to rejecting other potential hypotheses, and we would reach a qualitatively different conclusion without the information.
+We study the mechanism that causes the decline of labor share by investigating unusually detailed plant-level data of the cement industry in Japan.
+Using the information on plant-level technology, we find that most of the labor share decline can be explained by the new technology diffusion: the labor share stays constant or even slightly increases over time within the same technology plants, whereas the aggregate labor share declines because production shifts to plants with new and more capital intensive technology.
+We also find that the information on plant-level technology is key to rejecting other potential hypotheses, and we would reach a qualitatively different conclusion without that information.